MicrosoftDocs/defender-docs/defender-endpoint/tamperprotection-macos.md

 2. [Manual configuration](#manual-configuration) (with `mdatp config tamper-protection enforcement-level --value { disabled|audit|block }`)

-3. If tamper protection is enabled in the Microsoft Defender portal, "block" mode is used (in preview; not available to all customers).
+3. If tamper protection is enabled in the [Microsoft Defender portal](https://security.microsoft.com), "block" mode is used (in preview; not available to all customers).

-4. If machine is licensed, then "audit" mode is used by default.
+   - If the device is licensed, then "audit" mode is used by default.

-5. If machine isn't licensed, then tamper protection is in the "block" mode
+   - If the device isn't licensed, then tamper protection is in the "block" mode.

 ### Before you begin

-Make sure that your machine is licensed and healthy (corresponding values report `true`):
+Make sure that your device is licensed and healthy (corresponding values report `true`):

 ```bash
 mdatp health